johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ```latex
 \setbeamercolor{headline}{bg=umbcaokteal,fg=white}
 ```
-- And other combinations that are available in the file.
+- Additional color combinations are available in the file, and you can define your own as needed.

 ---